 Your home’s walls and ceilings collect a surprising amount of dust.
 If you haven’t made a point of cleaning them as part of your weekly routine, it may take a bit of effort the first time you do.

-Like most cleaning projects, it may take a bit of effort the first time if they’re dusty and covered in grime.
-Once you make cleaning walls and ceilings part of your regular cleaning routine, it’ll take just minutes.
-Right away, though, you’ll notice less dust in your house which means it stays clean longer.
-To really knock out dust, combine this with cleaning your baseboards!
+Once you make cleaning walls and ceilings a regular part of your cleaning routine, it’ll take just minutes in each room.
+Right away, though, you’ll notice less dust in your house, which means it stays clean longer.

 2 gallons of warm water

 2 tablespoons liquid dish detergent

 A natural sea sponge (dyed ones may leave marks on your wall)

 Clean white cleaning rags and towels